 Probate Examiner’s Notes for San Diego Probate Cases

-As with most other courts, the San Diego Probate court posts probate examiner’s notes before scheduled hearings.
-For example, when filing probate in San Diego County, you can view the probate examiner’s notes online for probate hearings that are scheduled for the upcoming week.
-Most noteworthy, we have observed that probate filings in San Diego are scrutinized more critically than filings in other counties.
-For this reason, supplemental pleadings are often required to clarify concerns or questions of the probate examiner.
+As with most other courts, the San Diego Probate Court posts the examiner’s notes before scheduled hearings.
+Therefore, you can view the probate examiner’s notes online for probate hearings scheduled for the upcoming week.
+Believe it or not, we have observed that probate filings in San Diego are scrutinized more critically than in others!
+As a result, the probate examiner typically requires supplemental pleadings to clarify questions or concerns.